 When it comes to the average price per person, it can range anywhere from $800-$2,000 depending on what you’re planning, where you’re staying, the group’s budget, and how many people you’re traveling with, per Moss-Graham.

-When is the best time to visit Las Vegas for bachelorette party?
+What are the top things to do in Las Vegas for a bachelorette party?

 The current outbreak of coronavirus (COVID-19) has been declared a pandemic by the World Health Organization.
 As the situation remains fluid, we’ll be sharing tips and stories from industry experts to give you of-the-moment advice and help you navigate wedding planning today.
 For the most up-to-date guidelines and latest on travel restrictions and requirements, check the CDC and U.S. Department of State websites.